mariusenglund/python-math-library/cmath-extras/README.md

 While it's not *hard* doing calculations like these, they do have the potencial of getting quite messy within a script.
 Especially when working with bigger circuits.

-As we know, the voltage over an RLC branch can be calculated from the following equation:
+As we know, the voltage over a RLC branch can be found using the following equation:

 $$ {{V} = ({R}+{j(X_{L}-X_{C})})*{I}\angle\phi\degree} $$

-With the `cmath-extras` module installed, the voltage can be calculated using an [one and only function](#cnum):
+With the `cmath-extras` module installed, calculations with complex numbers can be done easily using an [one and only function](#cnum):
 ```
 from cmath_extras import *

 V = cnum(R+(XL-XC)j)*cnum(I, phi)   # cnum() takes care of the complex conversion.
-polprint(V, 2)                      # While polprint() outputs the result in a pretty manner.
+polprint(V, 2)                      # While polprint() outputs the result in a pretty manner (here with 2 decimals).
 ```
 The code above could output something like this if all parameters was defined:
 ```